 One of the key pillars for building a healthy foundation for good sleep is implementing daytime habits that support a solid nighttime routine.
 By controlling stress and following the tips above, I have managed to improve my sleep from an average of 3 interrupted hours of sleep into continuous 6 hours of sleep.
 I’m waking up happier, more put together, more productive, and, most importantly, healthier.
 I continue to strive for 8 hours of quality sleep.
 I would like to end with a quote from Dr. Mathew Walker in his book Why We Sleep: “the best bridge between despair and hope is a good night’s sleep”.

-Read the bio of Rania M. AlQenneh here.
+Read Rania M. AlQenneh’s bio here.